johnamdickson/portfolio-project-1/README.md

 ### Media

 - Many of the photos used extensively through the site were obtained from [Pexels](https://www.pexels.com/)
-- Many of the photos were taken at home with the assistance of my wife.
+- The remaining photos were taken at home.